 Built-in Policy

-There are several built-in policies, with the most important being DIRECT and REJECT.
-DIRECT signifies that the request should be sent directly to the host, while REJECT denotes that the request should be rejected.
+signifies that the request should be sent directly to the host, while REJECT

 Built-in Policy